Willgunter/Discord-Clone/README.md

 - Break up screen into 5 parts just like Discord (narrow left side bar, left list of channels, main chat area, list of users, and small little bar the left w settings and stuff)

+- *Eventually* rearrange routes into routes and controller files like in node project called "twilltch"

 ## Timeline